zeek/zeek/frameworks/netcontrol.rst

         plugin is contained in :doc:`/scripts/base/frameworks/netcontrol/plugins/acld.zeek`.

     * - PacketFilter plugin
-      - This plugin uses the Bro process-level packet filter (see :zeek:see:`install_src_net_filter` and :zeek:see:`install_dst_net_filter`).
+      - This plugin uses the Zeek process-level packet filter (see :zeek:see:`install_src_net_filter` and :zeek:see:`install_dst_net_filter`).
 Since the functionality of the PacketFilter is limited, this plugin is mostly for demonstration purposes.
 The source of this